reagent-project/reagent-cookbook/recipes/toggle-class/README.md

 1. Create a new project
 2. Add necessary items to `resources/public/index.html`
 3. Create a `toggle-class` function
+4. Create [form-2](https://github.com/Day8/re-frame/wiki/Creating-Reagent-Components#form-2--a-function-returning-a-function) component with a reagent atom called `local-state`
-4. Add button and local state to `home`
+5. Add a button to `home` and uses the `toggle-class` function on-click

 #### Step 1: Create a new project